ansys/pyaedt-examples/README.md

      pip install .[doc]
      jupyter lab
   ```
+- Follow the [template](./examples/template.py) if you want to publish a new example.

   Notebook files can be opened, edited and run from within Jupyter using _right click > Open With > Jupytext Notebook_.